 - The flavors!
 This homemade árbol chile hot sauce brings the flavor.
 It’s smoky, earthy, garlicky, and most definitely packs the heat.
 The flavor profile makes it an ideal condiment for Mexican dishes.
 It’s great on tacos, burritos, nachos, enchiladas, etc. OR if you’re like me, simply on chips.
 Yes, I eat hot sauce like it’s salsa.
 Yum!!!

-- Chile de Árbol: Chile de árobl are a small Mexican chile pepper that falls between a Serrano pepper and a cayenne pepper on the Scoville scale.
-Your local grocery store mary carry them if they have a decent Mexican section.
-If not they can be found at Mexican markets and are available for purchase online.
+- Chile de Árbol: Chile de árobl are a small Mexican chile pepper also known as bird’s beak chile.
+Your local grocery store may carry them if they have a decent selection of Mexican food products.
+If not, they can be found at Mexican markets and are available for purchase online.
 Check out my product recommendations below for a link to my favorite chile de árbol on Amazon.
 Additionally, the chiles will need to be destemmed and deseeded.
 The stems can easily be pulled off.
-The simplest way to deseed them is to cut them open with kitchen shears and then scoop/scrape out the seeds.
+The simplest way to deseed them is to cut them open with kitchen shears and then scoop/scrape out the seeds. ***I recommend that you wear gloves when handling the chiles to prevent the capsaicin from burning your skin and whatever you do DO NOT touch your eyes.

 - Water: This recipe requires you to reconstitute the dried chiles, meaning you restore them.
 To do this, you will simply soak the chiles in hot water until they have softened.

 - White vinegar: Apple cider vinegar would be a suitable alternative.

 How to make chile de árbol hot sauce ( + tips)

-Transfer the chiles to a blender.
-Add 1/4 cup of the cooking liquid, the vinegar, garlic, and salt, and pulse until smooth.
-At this point, if you wish, you can strain the hot sauce using a fine sieve, otherwise, serve it as is or refrigerate for later.
+4. Transfer the chiles to a blender along with the vinegar, 1/4 cup of water, garlic, and salt and pulse until smooth.
+If desired, add additional water by the tablespoon, to dilute.
+If you did not use a high-powered blender you may wish to strain the hot sauce with a fine sieve otherwise, you may serve it immediately or refrigerate it for later.

 How to store